Pepi Litman: Eyewitness accounts

 "Dressed as a Hasid, in a big fur hat above curly peyes framing her round, full feminine face, in a wide unbuttoned coat with short trousers, white socks and pumps, with her hands twirling her peyes, she would burst from behind the curtains singing; and instantly, like lightning, set the audience on fire, both on the floor and in the balconies—as choirboys and merchants, tailors and doctors, maids and madames caught on to her melodies and sang along with her.

 "Pepi Litman had a masculine voice, deep and hoarse, but anyone who once heard her 'Yismekhu' could never forget it."

 In 1910, journalist M. J. Landa reviewed Litman's performance in Lemberg, Poland as part of a "Zydowska Kabaretu" [Polish: "Jewish Cabaret"].
 Landa wrote:

 "She was the 'star' of the program.....The moment she stepped on the stage, dressed as a Galician youth, with skull cap and ringlets, the whole atmosphere of the room was different.
 It was dominated by a personality.....Frankly, I do not think I have heard a female comic singer with a voice of greater power and possibility.
 I preferred it to the cultured voice of the lady in a black evening dress who crooned operatic airs with ease and effect, and afterward wheedled members of the audience into buying her portrait postcards.
 Pepi Littmnn's voice is a rich, clear mezzo of operatic fullness and breadth and there are moments when it is quite thrilling.
 At others, again, it sounds almost harsh — this when she is engaged in repartee with her audience.
 She banters and expostulates with her hearers, always good humoredly and seems to take as much delight in her singing and in her patter as they do.
 She is the incarnation of the joyous spirit of the Jew, with moments of pathos and sentiment.
 Listening to her singing of "Shabbos After Table" and "Kol Yisrael Chaverim,' and also an amusing ditty about the Messiah coming in an automobile, I forgot that I was in Galicia—forgot the horrible depressing poverty with which I had been surrounded for some days...."

 Career & associates

-From about 1905 to 1930, Litman performed in Germany (especially in spa towns like Marienbad and Karlsbad), Hungary (in Budapest), Poland (especially in Lemberg/Lviv), Russia (especially in Odessa), and probably in America, since she recorded several 78RPM discs in New York.
+From about 1905 to 1930, Litman performed in Germany (especially in spa towns like Marienbad and Karlsbad), Hungary (in Budapest), Poland (especially in Lemberg/Lviv), Russia (especially in Odessa), and probably in America, since she recorded several 78 rpm discs in New York.

 She performed both comic and serious songs, in a broad Galitsyaner Yiddish dialect, sometimes in a Germanized form of Yiddish called daytshmerish.
 She recorded a number of songs, both in Lemberg, Budapest, and in New York.
 Pepi Litman also worked closely with Broderzinger, author and composer Shloyme Pryzament.

 During World War I, Litman primarily performed in and around Odessa, where she found a following in literary circles.
 She was frequently a guest of Yiddish writer and editor David Frishman and author Mendele Mocher Sforim.